waku-org/specs/standards/core/sync.md

 # Abstract
-This specification explains `WAKU-SYNC` which enables the syncronization of messages between 2 Store nodes.
+This specification explains `WAKU-SYNC` which enables the synchronization of messages between 2 Store nodes.

 # Specification

 Waku Sync consists of 2 protocols; reconciliation and transfer.
 Reconciliation is the process of finding differences in 2 sets of message hashes.
-Transfer is then used to bilateraly send messages to the other peer.
+Transfer is then used to bilaterally send messages to the other peer.
 The end goal being that both peers have the same set of hashes and messages.

 #### Terminology